mamniashvili24/PersonReference/README.md

 # PersonReference

-გაშვებისთბის საჭირო არის
+Running is required

-appsettings - ებში ქონექშენ სტრინგის და ლოგირების ფაილის მისამართის გასწორება კონკრე
+Specify the address of the connection string and login file in appsettings

-Db -ს დასაგენერირებრად
+To generate Db
-1) Api უნდა აირჩიოთ Startap პროექტად
+1) You must select Api as the Startap project
-2) Package Manager Console აირჩიოთ Infrastructure და გაუშვათ კომანდი Update-Database
+2) Select Package Manager Console Infrastructure and run the Update-Database command